Tommzs/insta_autofollower/README.md

 #### Get list of users for further tasks:
 3) Get list of users posting posts with given tag(s).
+4) Get list of users that you follow but do not follow you.

 #### Actions on user lists:
-4) SPAM!
+5) SPAM!
 Like posts posted by given user(s).
-5) Follow users from list.
+6) Follow users from list.
-6) Unfollow users.
+7) Unfollow users.

 ## Prerequisites
 Gecko driver is must since its used to navigate the web browser: https://github.com/mozilla/geckodriver/releases